pedrojunqueira/da-100/README.md

 				- Support inside Q&A

 - Apply AI Insights
-	-  AI Insights feature allows you to connect to a collection of pretrained machine learning models that you can apply to your data to enhance your data preparation efforts.
+	-  AI Insights feature allows you to connect to a collection of pre-trained machine learning models that you can apply to your data to enhance your data preparation efforts.
 	- AI Insight is a Power Query Editor feature
 	- Can be assessed by the home ribbon or the add column ribbon
 	- Will be available for you to choose from: Text Analytics, Vision, and Azure Machine Learning.